dakota-byte/kody2.0/README.md

 3. You should create a virtual environment to keep your dependencies consistent with others.

-Run "python -m venv myenv" to create your environment
+Run "python -m venv myenv" to create your environment.
+If you choose to name it something else, update that in config.json

 run "myenv/Scripts/activate" and you should notice a (myenv) prefix in your terminal.
 You are now using the virtual environment (very easy yes yes!)